 If you prefer to purchase ghee, you can find it at most natural-foods stores and health-food co-ops, plus nearly any mainstream grocery store.
 Look for it with the cooking oils and shortening or in a dedicated Indian foods section; shelf-stable ghee does not need to be refrigerated.

-Another advantage of ghee is that it has a longer shelf life than ordinary butter and, when stored in an airtight container, can be kept at room temperature.
-Ghee can also be kept in the refrigerator or freezer.
-If storing it this way, ghee will keep for a long time, however, you will need to soften it to use it.
-Ghee should be kept in a cool, dark and dry cabinet.
-Heat and liquid can cause ghee to oxidize, or go bad.
-If oxidation has happened, the ghee will turn an off shade of brown and give off a sour smell.
-If that happens, the ghee is no longer safe to use and should be discarded.
+With a longer shelf life than ordinary butter, ghee, when stored in an airtight container, can also be kept at room temperature for extended periods.
+Keep it in a cool, dark, and dry cabinet.
+Heat and liquid, at the wrong time, can cause ghee to oxidize or spoil.
+Oxidation turns it an off shade of brown; spoiled ghee has a sour smell.
+In either case, the ghee is no longer safe to use and should be discarded.

 Basic ghee should contain no ingredients other than unsalted sweet cream butter.
 However, you may find cultured ghee, which is made from fermented cream and tastes a bit more tangy, like yogurt, or spiced ghee, which includes additional flavor from garlic or chilies or herb blends.